 Less commonly, fungi may be responsible for pneumonia, including Histoplasma capsulatum and Coccidioides.

-How common is Pneumonia?
+How Common is Pneumonia?

 Pneumonia is an extremely common infection that leads to a high frequency of primary care and emergency room visits.
 Severe cases may require consultation with a pulmonary medicine physician.

 Community-acquired pneumonia occurs in about 6 cases per 1000 persons per year.
 The rate of community-acquired pneumonia increases with age.
 The combination of pneumonia and influenza were the 8th most common cause of death in the United States in 2005.
-Most cases of pneumonia occur during winter.
+Most cases occur during winter.

 Symptoms of pneumonia often include: